anhcraft/palette/README.md

 Whenever a GUI instance is created:
 1. Create an `Inventory` with items from the backup layer
-2. Fire `onRendered` event.
+2. Fire `onPreOpen` event.
 During this time, the plugin can replace placeholders in name and lore.
 3. Show the inventory
 <br>